Typhoon Rananim: Aftermath

 Immediately after Rananim dissipated, the government of China allocated ¥61 million ($7.4 million 2004 USD) for the affected people.
 Officials deployed over 200 members of the People's Liberation Army to assist in rescues.
 They used steel bars, ropes, and their hands to search through rubble for storm survivors.
 At the same time, utility crews worked to restore power and water in the affected areas.
 A few weeks after the typhoon, an earthquake and another typhoon struck the same region as Rananim had, creating additional flooding, damage, and deaths.
 The series of natural disasters stretched the resources of the local agencies, although the local Red Cross was still able to provide food, clothing, and blankets.
 The agency also launched appeals for additional relief supplies.
 The affected storm victims collectively received 50 tons of rice, 500 kg of pork, and 500 kg of salt, vegetables, and water.
 A damaged school in Yueqing required additional buildings to be built for classes to resume by September.
 An estimated 85% of the destroyed homes were built before or during the 1980s, compared to 10% built in the 1990s.
 As a result, the government rebuilt homes across the affected area to higher building standards in order to mitigate future losses from typhoons.

 Retirement

 Due to the heavy damage in China, the name Rananim was retired during the 38th session of the Economic and Social Commission for Asia and the Pacific and World Meteorological Organization typhoon committee in November 2005; it was replaced with the name Fanapi.
-The name Fanapi was later also retired in 2010 and replaced with Rai.
-Rananim was the eighth Pacific typhoon to be retired.
+Rananim was the eighth Pacific name to be retired.